dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 - **Dryness** features are the top climate driver.

 ## Next Steps / Potential Improvements
+- Reevaluate damage model structure.
+Maybe change to regression with dollar amount.
 - Hot Spot analysis of daily NDVI raster data (in process)
-- Spatial correlation examination with Morans I.
+- Spatial correlation examination with Morans I. (in process)
 - ArcGIS online integration.
-- Incorporate emergency response times and reservoir data
+- Incorporate emergency response times and reservoir data (in process)
 - Time series maps to check models consistency over time
 - Seperate module for up to date processing of new information and real time predictions
 - Consult domain experts to validate assumptions and feature selection.